 Application Deadline: February 1 (rolling admission)

 Students applying to study abroad at QMUL must have a minimum GPA of 3.0 as well as meet the remaining Fairfield University study abroad approval requirements.
 This program is competitive and applicants are expected to exhibit a high level of maturity, independence, and seriousness of purpose.

-Summer 2018 price is $4,000.
+Summer 2018 price will be available shortly.
 All payments toward this program should be made directly to Fairfield University through the student's StudioAbroad portal.

 Summer program cost includes:

 - Onsite student support with 24-hour emergency assistance

 - Insurance, including full medical coverage and medical emergency evacuation